RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * Redis Enterprise Software
  * bootstrapping a Redis Enterprise cluster node
  * The Service Rigger
- * the Redis Enterprise operator
+ * The Redis Enterprise Software operator

 Once you have setup a private repository, you will need to push these images to your private repository.
 The process to do so is: